-If the authority invested in residential property on or after 1 October 2015 and sold/disposed of it before the end of the income year, any profit is taxable income, even if there was no intention to sell when it was purchased.
+If the authority invested in residential property on or after 1 October 2015 and sold/disposed of it within two years, any profit is taxable income, even if there was no intention to sell when it was purchased.

 Show the net profit as part of the income total in Box 8E.
 If there is a net loss it can only be offset against income from other property sales/disposals.